neklyudovv/vkttc/README.md

-## TaskManager
+## JobScheduler

-**TaskManager** is a lightweight scheduled functions runner based on threads.
+**JobScheduler** is a lightweight scheduled job runner built on top of threads.
-Tasks are executed asynchronously in a separate worker thread, without blocking the main program flow.
+Jobs are executed asynchronously in a separate worker thread, without blocking the main program flow.
 Synchronization is handled via `std::thread`, `std::mutex`, and `std::condition_variable`.

 ---